 To obtain Figure~\ref{fig:bursty_traffic_result}, we randomly mix two real-life datasets that are described in Section~\ref{sec:datasets}.
 The mix involves both latency- and throughput-critical requests with variable sizes.

 Table~\ref{tab:bursty_traffic_result} summarizes the latency and throughput statistics that are collected from the trace of the bursty workload experiment (Figure~\ref{fig:bursty_traffic_result}).
-The experiment trace with vLLM's TP and DP, and also the proposed Shift Parallelism shows that
+The experiment trace with vLLM's TP and DP, and also the proposed Shift Parallelism shows

-\begin{itemize}[left=0pt] \item Shift Parallelism obtains the lowest latency across TP and DP with bursty (dynamic) traffic since can sustain low latency with a higher traffic than the other two . \item Shift Parallelism obtains a higher peak throughput than TP, and therefore processes the batches in a shorter time.
-As a result, there wait time for latency-critical request is reduced significantly, i.e., TTFT does not explode with Shift Parallelism (148 ms vs. 3.9 sec.). \end{itemize}
+\begin{itemize}[left=0pt] \item Shift Parallelism obtains the lowest latency across TP and DP with bursty (dynamic) traffic since it can sustain low latency with a higher traffic than the other two . \item Shift Parallelism obtains a higher peak throughput than TP, and therefore processes the batches in a shorter time.
+As a result, the wait time for latency-critical request is reduced significantly, i.e., TTFT does not explode with Shift Parallelism (148 ms vs. 3.9 sec.). \end{itemize}

-Overall, Shift Parallelism can handle the high-traffic bursts better than both TP ad DP, achieving up to 9.16$\times$ lower TTFT and 1.63$\times$ lower TPOT that both, while at the same time achiveing nearly as good throughput as DP during high-traffic periods, ultimately, improving the quality of service.
+Overall, Shift Parallelism can handle the high-traffic bursts better than both TP ad DP, achieving up to 9.16$\times$ lower TTFT and 1.63$\times$ lower TPOT than both, while at the same time achieving nearly as good throughput as DP during high-traffic periods, ultimately, improving the quality of service.